G4ng4n/NICable/README.md

 # NICable
 A Windows program that can disable/enable network adapters.

-Must be run at Administrator's previlege.
+Must be run as Administrator.
 ## Usage

 - list all network adapters: `a.exe list`